 - GoAbroad.com – a list of foreign Embassies and Consulates in Canada.

-- Perez McKenzie Immigration – Canadian Immigration consultants who can help with applications for work visas and residency.
+- Perez McKenzie Immigration – Local Immigration consultants who can help with applications for Canadian work visas and residency.